LazaUK/AIFoundry-AgentsV2-HostedWorkflow/README.md

 # Multi-Agent Orchestration: Hosted Workflows in Azure AI Foundry
 This repo provides a practical implementation of _Hosted Workflows_ using the **Azure AI SDK** for Python.
-It utilises the **Microsoft Agent Framework** declarative schema to define multi-agent orchestration (workflow).
+It utilises the **Microsoft Agent Framework**'s declarative schema to define multi-agent orchestration (workflow).

 Unlike local workflows, hosted workflows are deployed directly to Azure AI Foundry, allowing them to be managed, versioned and executed within the Azure ecosystem.